Home Work in Australia Work in Construction in Australia

 Electricians, carpenters, plumbers, pavers or other skilled craftsmen usually have high salaries.
 Contact the company directly, tell them about your qualifications and experience and ask for at least AUD 30-35 per hour.

-ALL backpackers love Gumtree.
+Gumtree is a good website to start with.
 Post a local ad in the “Jobs” category and indicate that you are looking for a construction job.
-Mention all your strengths (good English skills, good fitness, white card, previous experiences, etc.).
+Mention all your strengths (good English skills, fitness, white card, previous experiences, etc.).
 Your experience in the construction industry should be in the title of the ad.
 Then check every day if any new job offers have come up.

 You can also consult job search engines such as Seek or Indeed.
 Go to the ‘construction’ category and choose a subcategory if this applies to your experience.